shiznit304/lemons_manuals/README.md

 # lemons_manuals
-download link for the torrent
+download lemon-manuals.txt and rename to .torrent